JulianFP/project-W/doc/installation.rst

 We provide a Dockerfile for each of the components of this software (client, backend, runner).
 The best way to use them is with Docker Compose.
 In the following we assume that you want to host our backend and client/frontend on the same server, and the runner on a different one.
 If this assumption doesn't hold for you (e.g. if you want the frontend to be served by a different server than the backends API), then you may have to write your own Dockerfiles and docker-compose.yml or choose a different installation method like NixOS ;).

+.. _docker_backend_frontend-label:

 Backend & Frontend
 ``````````````````

 To run the backend you need a config.yml file that configures it.
 Prepare this file before running the installation steps below.
 You can start off with the following example (don't forget to replace the <placeholders>!) and modify it to your needs if necessary.
-Refer to <TODO> for more information about all the configuration options.
+Refer to :ref:`description_backend_config-label` for more information about all the configuration options.

 .. warning::
    Please make sure save 'sessionSecretKey' and 'smtpServer.password' in a secret way on your server!
 With the 'sessionSecretKey' a bad actor could log in as any user, even as an admin user, and read any current and future user data.
 With the 'smtpServer.password' a bad actor could authenticate with your mail server and send malicious phishing emails to you users while masquerading as the server admin.